Bruce Douglas (basketball): High school

 Douglas played on the varsity basketball team at Quincy High School all four years he was in school.
 During his freshman year, he came off the bench, playing meaningful minutes for the team that finished second in the state with a 32–1 record.
 He started his sophomore, junior, and senior seasons, and led the Blue Devils to their most successful seasons in the history of the program.
 He led the team in scoring his sophomore year with 19.4 points per game.
 His junior year, the Blue Devils went undefeated, won the state championship, and were named national champions.
 He was named to both all-state and All-America teams, while leading the team in assists.
 Douglas nearly led the team to another undefeated season his senior year.
 The team finally lost the 1982 semifinal game, after a then-state record 64-game winning streak.
 The team ended up with a third-place trophy, Douglas's third top-four state finish in his four years.
 He was once again named to all-state teams, and was a Parade Magazine all-American.
 He was named Mr. Basketball in the state of Illinois in 1982.
 He finished among the leaders in every statistical category at Quincy High school.
-He holds the record for points scored (2,040) and field goals made (890), and is second in rebounds (709) and assists (643).
+He holds the record for points scored (2,040) and field goals made (890), and is third in rebounds (709) and assists (643).
 He amassed an amazing 123–5 win–loss record during his four years at QHS.
 Out of high school, he was recruited to play for Lou Henson at the University of Illinois.
 In 2007, Douglas was voted one of the "100 Legends of the IHSA Boys Basketball Tournament," recognizing his superior performance in his appearances in the tournament.